ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 I recently moved over to zsh as my default shell.
 Primarily cuz I wanted beautiful themes from  'Oh my zsh'.
 I am currently using 'agnoster' as my default theme.
 Here are the commands that I regularly use as a writer.

-	A word about shell - Things are bit hazy when it comes to defining a console or terminal.
-It probably has roots shared with earlier hardware consoles that started the vedio inteactions with computers.
-However , there is no ambiguity on shell - Its a progarm that converts user inputs into actions.
+>A word about shell - Things are bit hazy when it comes to defining a console or terminal.
+It probably has roots shared with earlier hardware consoles that started the video interactions with computers.
+However, there is no ambiguity on shell - Its a program that converts user inputs into actions.
 Typically the shells are associated with the command line interface but windows graphical interface (explorer.exe) is also technically a shell.
-On the Unix like OSs, distiction is clearer.
+On the Unix like OSs, distinction is clearer.
 We have popular shells for the terminal such as sh, ksh, csh, tcsh, bash and zsh.
 These shells support the command line interface in terminal (or console) whereas graphical interface is implemented by a server X11.
 Linux and other Unix like system allows you to access multiple sessions of consoles even when graphical interface is running.
 Press ctrl+Alt+F1 through F9.
 The graphical interface usually runs at F7.
 If you want to run console from with in graphical interface, you can use 'Terminal Emulators'.
 Weather you are running a console session or a Terminal emulator, you are effectively interacting with the shell.
-The defalut shell in Linux distributions is usually 'bash'.
+The default shell in Linux distributions is usually 'bash'.
 You can change the default to any other shell (say zsh).
 If the things are not complicated  enough yet then here is the final one , you can start multiple sessions of same (or different shells) with in same terminal window.
 For example you can run zsh with in bash.
-Lets not worry about these for now and change the default shell lto zsh.
-Why zsh - simple answer - it is friendly without any compromise.
+Lets not worry about these for now and change the default shell to zsh.
+Why zsh ? - simple answer - it is friendly without any compromise.

 ## Navigation and editing
 - pwd - present working directory